 - The posterior costoclavicular ligament, which runs from the clavicle costal tuberosity to the superior and medial surface of the first rib.
 In contrast, this ligament prevents clavicle dislocation upon shoulder elevation.

 The superior surface of the clavicle has a smooth appearance.
 The acromial facet can be seen at the far poster edge of the acromial end.
-It appears as a small flattened oval surface and enables the clavicle to articulate about the scapula acromion in the acromioclavicular joint.
+It appears as a small flattened oval surface and enables the clavicle to articulate about the acromion of the scapula in the acromioclavicular joint.

 In contrast, the inferior surface of the clavicle is quite rough and has many prominent lines, indicating sites where muscle and ligaments may attach to the bone.
 These can be divided into three bony landmarks:

-- The sternal facet, found far at the edge of the sternal end.2 It is shaped like a triangle, with a posterior tip and an anterior base; and forms the sternoclavicular joint.
+- The sternal facet, found far at the edge of the sternal end.
+It is shaped like a triangle, with a posterior tip and an anterior base, and forms the sternoclavicular joint.

-- The costal tuberosity, located at the sternal end of the bone.2 It is distinguished as a broad rough surface over 2 cm in length, and is the site where costoclavicular ligament attaches.
+- The costal tuberosity, located at the sternal end of the bone.
+It is distinguished as a broad rough surface over 2 cm in length, and is the site where costoclavicular ligament attaches.

-- The conoid tubercle, which is found more laterally towards the acromial end.2, 3 It appears as a rough eminence found where the flat portion of the clavicle meets the tip of the pyramidal sternal end.2, 5 This feature acts as the site where the conoid ligament attaches.
+- The conoid tubercle, which is found more laterally towards the acromial end.
+It appears as a rough eminence found where the flat portion of the clavicle meets the tip of the pyramidal sternal end.
+This feature acts as the site where the conoid ligament attaches.

 A total of five muscles are attached to the clavicle, found distributed at either the lateral third or medial two thirds of the bone.